eBayEnterprise/RetailOrderManagement-SDK/README.md

 - `updateRequestPayload($pld)`, which merges any new information on top of what the API already knows about.
 - You can set the payload fields in any order as long as all required business data is supplied to the api before calling `send` on the api or `validate` on the payload object (the latter not shown).
 - When you call `send`, the api:
-    1. validates the payload by calling the `validate` method of the payload object, which:
+    1. validates the payload, which:
         - Alters any values that can be trivially altered to pass validation, such as by truncation or numeric conversion.
         - Attempts to construct an xml string from the payload.
         - Attempts to xsd-validate the resultant string.